When Saving a Child's Life for Free is Bad News

 To understand how SCO does all of these, read my 2016 article, “Transparent Health Care Pricing — Keith Smith and the Surgery Center of Oklahoma.”
 You can also listen to or read the text of my 2021, podcast conversation with Keith at, “Fortress and Frontier: Price Transparency in Healthcare.”
 You’ll hear of the ferocious opposition that SCO faced from established hospitals and insurers.
 (You’ll also learn how Keith nearly became a concert pianist instead of a doctor.)

-Thanks for another interesting article.
+Thanks for the article.